 Upon hearing the news, a dear coworker was deeply affected, and five days later, he decided to end his own life.

 While there were many factors that contributed to both my partner, and coworker taking their own lives, the ones closest to them knew that burnout was a contributing factor in their decision making process.

 For my partner, he had scaled startups through advisory and engineering work during the time of unicorn IPOs, and unheard of valuations.
 Working many long hours, he sacrificed self-care including getting the required amount of sleep for his career.
-Right before his passing, he took a three month sabbatical to recuperate from years of working in high performance environments, and the lack of sleep, but it was a bit too late to help fully address his burnout.
+Right before his passing, he took a three month sabbatical to recuperate from years of working in high performance environments, but it was a bit too late to help fully address his burnout.

 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when an individual feels overwhelmed, emotionally drained, and unable to meet constant demands of life.

 It is pervasive, contiguous, and spreads like wildfire.
 A recent survey conducted by Blind, an anonymous workplace application, asked respondents if they suffered from burnout, and of the approx. 11,500 responses (from leading tech firm employees), 57.16% answered, yes.
 Burnout also isn’t something that just affects the individual who is experiencing it, but it can have an emotional/mental effect on those around them.

 I was deeply affected by these traumatic deaths.

 I experienced the fragility of life, understood the meaning of resiliency, and from then on I never saw life the same way or connected with people the same way.
 I turned to my mindfulness practice, and running to help cope.